colmena/colmena/README.md

 ## About

-Colmena CMS is a starter kit for an API with an Admin interface that can be easily extended and built upon.
+Colmena is a starter kit for an API with an Admin interface that can be easily extended and built upon.

 It is built using a collection of great Open Source projects, including but not limited to: